Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 1 Juli 2025 06.26.18 UTC
+- WIB: Selasa, 1 Juli 2025 09.30.21 UTC
-- WITA: Selasa, 1 Juli 2025 07.26.18 UTC
+- WITA: Selasa, 1 Juli 2025 10.30.21 UTC
-- WIT: Selasa, 1 Juli 2025 08.26.18 UTC
+- WIT: Selasa, 1 Juli 2025 11.30.21 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"Friends are like money in the bank, longer you keep them, the more they are worth!!!"

-Kategori: success
+Kategori: friendship